 MAT in Science Education

-In collaboration with the Graduate School of Arts & Sciences, students in this 11-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their skills and knowledge in their chosen academic fields.
+Students enrolled in this 11-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their skills and knowledge in their chosen academic fields.

 Students complete courses in professional education, additional graduate courses in their content areas, and a student-teaching experience.